sampsyo/cs6120/content/blog/2019-10-23-loop-unrolling-with-bril.md

 ### Experiment Results

 We use the hand-written test programs to verify the correctness of our loop unrolling passes and measure performance improvements.
 The functioanl correctness of the unrolled code can be verified with bril intepreter.
 To evaluate the performance between original and unrolled programs, we converted the bril code from json representation to C using the Bril C back end.
 We use GCC to compile the C program without any optimization (``-O0``), run it for 10000 times with bash loop to measure the total time consumption.
 Experiments are performed on a server with an 2.20GHz Intel Xeon processor and 128GB memory.
 All programs are single-thread.
+The benchmarks can be found [here](https://github.com/seanlatias/bril/tree/arrays/test/unroll).

 #### Static Analysis Evaluation
+The program is located [here](https://github.com/seanlatias/bril/blob/arrays/examples/loop_unroll.py).
+To execute the pass, run the following command.

+``python loop_unroll.py output.json < input.json``

 The pass can successfully unroll the loops in our test programs.
 For the "double loop" test case, the pass correctly identifies the inner loop and unrolls it.
 Execution time of the original and unrolled versions are as follows:

 | Benchmark | Original (s) | Unrolled (s) |